rudatalab/python-objectcube/README.md

 Implementation of the ObjectCube model, defined by Grimur Tomasson &lt;grimurt@ru.is> and Bjorn Thor Jonsson &lt;bjorn@ru.is>

+# Install
+We currently don't have a ready release for this module and we have not pushed it to any global repository.

+To use this library in other Python projects, you can install the package directly into your project, using Pip, from Github as follows.

+    pip install git+git://github.com/rudatalab/python-objectcube.git@master

+The last parameter is the name of the branch that you want to clone from.
+We look at master as the next release candidate, so this branch should always be safe to install.

 ##Running tests
 Currently, for running the test, you must have a running PostgreSQL instance on your machine.
 No worries, the scripts helps with initialising your own cluster